 What are the goals of the project?

 We aim to identify forest areas for conservation based on habitat use during the annual journey of Golden-winged Warblers.
 This project started in 2016 by capturing 28 male Golden-wings on their breeding territories in Wisconsin and fitting them with geolocators, essentially a small back-pack with leg-loop harnesses.
 In 2017 we must recapture the Golden-wings and recover their geolocators to download the logged migratory route data.
 Using this data and aerial imagery, we will describe the broad- scale habitat used by these birds.
 This will help identify forests of greatest conservation need for Golden-wings.
 By following the habitat choices of these birds over a year, they will show us how to prioritize forest conservation to benefit wildlife.

 Light-level geolocators track long-distance animal movements and can be used to determine broad-scale habitat use.
 These devices are deployed for a year.
 The birds must be relocated and recaptured to remove their geolocators and retrieve the data.
 Twenty-eight geolocators were deployed on Golden-winged Warblers breeding in Wisconsin in 2016.
-In order to retrieve all of the geolocators, I will be driving ~80 miles a day to and from study sites between May 15 and July 1.
-I also need to live near my study sites at a field research station for $22/night.
-With these funds I will be able to retrieve the geolocators and learn about Golden-wing habitat needs so we can better direct conservation efforts.
+The funds we've raised so far will help me retrieve all of the geolocators, in Wisconsin between May 15 and July 1.

 Meet the Team

 This project is only possible through the help of my wonderful volunteers.
 In 2016, 10 dedicated volunteers spent many hours in the field assisting with bird surveys, netting and banding Golden-winged warblers, and vegetation surveys.
 This project would not be possible without their wonderful support and dedication!